TCR Touring Car Racing.

 Hyundai i30 N TCR.

-The creation of the i30 N TCR represents Hyundai Motorsport’s first steps into circuit racing and its entrance into one of the fastest growing categories in motorsport.
+The i30 N TCR represented Hyundai Motorsport’s first steps into circuit racing, and entrance into one of the fastest growing categories in motorsport.

 The design phase began in September 2016, with the first completed test car running in April 2017.
 The car immediately proved its performance – winning the first race of the inaugural FIA WTCR season in 2018, and finishing with customer teams taking both the drivers’ and teams’ titles.

 The success continued from there.
 Customers added a second consecutive drivers’ crown in 2019, a season when Hyundai teams won titles in eight different series, spread over four continents.